The Key to a Better Social Media Ecosystem? Friction.

 - The #StopHateForProfit campaign elevating brand safety concerns.

-- An altered media landscape less deferential to the tech industry (see Kara Swisher).
+- An altered media ecosystem less deferential to the tech industry (see Kara Swisher).

 - A political environment ripe for revising Section 230.